‘I Did Not Know How To Stop’: Indiana Teenager Found Guilty Of Fatally Shooting His Uncle 3 Years Ago

 The teenager fired multiple shot and struck Devon Ford three times, according to police, and alleged he only “kept going because I did not know how to stop.”

-The defendant, who was charged with murder as an adult, will be sentenced in early March.
+The defendant, who was charged with murder as an adult, was sentenced to 50 years behind bars.

 Become a Front Page Detective